Hurricane Debby to bring heavy rains and catastrophic flooding to Florida, Georgia and S. Carolina

 Residents, businesses prepare for flooding

-Residents in Steinhatchee, Florida, which flooded during Hurricane Idalia, spent Sunday moving items to higher ground.
+Residents in Steinhatchee, Florida, which flooded during Hurricane Idalia, spent Sunday moving items to higher ground to prepare for Debby.

 “I’ve been here 29 years.
 This isn’t the first time I’ve done it.
 Do you get used to it?
 No,” Mark Reblin said as he moved items out of the liquor store he owns.

-Note: This story has been updated to correct that the Big Bend area is north of Tampa, not south of Tampa.